What Is the New Car Loan Interest Deduction and Do You Qualify?

 You already planned to purchase a new vehicle within the next few years.
 The deduction sweetens a decision you'd make anyway - it doesn't change the fundamental economics.

 You qualify for a low interest rate.
-Good credit scores (above 720) unlock rates around 5% to 6%.
+Good credit scores (above 720) access rates around 5% to 6%.
 At those rates, the deduction covers 20% to 30% of your interest cost in the first year.

 Your income falls under the phase-out threshold.
 Single filers under $100,000 and joint filers under $200,000 get the full benefit.
 Above those amounts, the value drops quickly.